BluesparkLabs/spark/examples/drupal8/README.md

         $ cd examples/drupal8
         $ composer install

+2. Create a file named .env and add the following content:

+        SPARK_MODE="containers"

+See more in the chapter about [Environment modes in Spark's readme](https://github.com/BluesparkLabs/spark#environment-modes).

-2. Start Spark's containers:
+3. Start Spark's containers:

         $ composer run spark containers:start

-2. Install Drupal when the database container is ready:
+4. Install Drupal when the database container is ready:

         $ composer run spark db:check-ready && composer run spark drupal:install

-3. Visit http://localhost:7500 in your brower.
+5. Visit http://localhost:7500 in your brower.
 (Username and password is *admin/admin*.)